christopherowers/supratidal_forests/README.md

 &nbsp;

-### Draft typology
+#### 3.2 Mapping definition

+A initial continental-scale mapping workflow for supratidal and associated coastal forested wetlands has been developed which is inclusive of the multiple landscape position and vegetation features described in the conceptual definition above.
+This workflow is currently being refined, but includes three key parameters by which areas will be defined as supratidal and associated coastal forested wetlands in the mapping product:
+1. Woody or forested vegetation, as defined by exceedance of a ‘woody cover’ threshold using nationally-available remote sensing products;
+2. Landscape position within the coastal zone and a suitable elevation envelope (i.e. upper and/or lower elevation thresholds);
+3. Not mapped as mangrove (or saltmarsh) under existing nationally-available mapping products.

-The national supratidal forests map generated in this project will provide a binary classification regarding the presence/absence of ‘supratidal forests’, which is undifferentiated on either the basis of vegetation composition or geomorphic classes.
-Conceptually however, we have identified four broad geomorphic classes of coastal forest which will be captured as ‘supratidal forest’ within the national map.
+The national supratidal forests map generated in this project will therefore provide a binary classification regarding the presence/absence of supratidal and associated coastal forested wetlands, which is undifferentiated on either the basis of vegetation composition or geomorphic classes.

+### 4. Draft typology

+We have identified four broad geomorphic classes of coastal forested wetland which will be captured (though undifferentiated) within the new national mapping product.
 The conceptual basis for these classes is described in the sections above, displayed in Figures 1 and 2, with key parameters described in Table 1.

 &nbsp;